💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 Thousands of Philadelphia companies and small businesses were awarded Paycheck Protection Program loans to stave off the financial freefall of the coronavirus pandemic.

-Wondering which businesses benefited, and how much they got?
-Data editor Julie Christie of Resolve Philly, the local solutions journalism collaborative, mapped all the recipients across the city.
+Wondering which local outfits participated, and how much they got?
+Data editor Julie Christie of solutions journalism collaborative Resolve Philly mapped the PPP recipients across the city.

 In Philadelphia, most of the loans greater than $150k were concentrated in Center City’s 19103 ZIP code.
 Check out the map below.

-There’s also a searchable database where you can get some more specifics.
+There’s also a searchable database where you can get some more specifics, thanks to a lawsuit brought by a coalition of national news organizations that sued to obtain the info.

 Find all the info in the tables below.